-When we issue a notification about an imminent threat to life, you will receive a message on the voice or text communication methods that you have registered.
-If requested for the notification, you can confirm that you have received the message and you will not be contacted by any subsequent methods regarding that particular notification.
-If you do not confirm, the system will continue to attempt to reach you at all of the contact paths that you have registered.
+When we issue a notification about an imminent threat to life, you will receive a message on the voice or text communication methods to numbers you have registered.
+If requested, you can confirm that you have received the message and you will not be contacted by any subsequent methods regarding that notification.
+If you do not confirm, the system will continue to attempt to reach you at all the contact paths that you have registered.